A topological model for cellular motivic spectra: Abstract

 \section{Abstract}

-Let $ \alpha: \mC \to \mD $ be a symmetric monoidal functor from a stable presentable symmetric monoidal category $ \mC $ compactly generated by the tensorunit to a stable presentable symmetric monoidal category $ \mD $ with compact tensorunit.
-Let $\beta : \mD \to \mC $ be a right adjoint of $ \alpha $ and $\X: \mB \to \mD $ a symmetric monoidal functor starting at a small rigid symmetric monoidal category $ \mB. $

-We construct a symmetric monoidal equivalence between modules in the category of functors $\mB \to \mC $ over the $\E_\infty$-algebra $\beta \circ \X $ and the full subcategory of $\mD$ compactly generated by the essential image of $\X. $

-Especially for every motivic $\E_\infty$-ring spectrum $\A$ we obtain a symmetric monoidal equivalence between the category of cellular motivic $\A$-module spectra and modules in the category of functors $\QS $ to spectra over some $\E_\infty$-algebra, where $\QS $ denotes the 0th space of the sphere spectrum.
+For any motivic $\bE_\infty$-ring spectrum $A$ we construct an equivalence $\rho$ between the $\infty$-category of cellular motivic $A$-module spectra and modules over an $\bE_1$-algebra $\Theta$ in $\ZZ $-graded spectra, under which the motivic grading corresponds to the $\ZZ$-grading.
+If the base is $\bC$ or if $A$ admits an $\bE_\infty$-orientation, we refine the $\bE_1$-algebra $\Theta$ to an $\bE_\infty$-algebra and $\rho$ to a symmetric monoidal equivalence.

+To capture the symmetric monoidal structure in the general situation, we lift $\rho$ to a symmetric monoidal equivalence to modules over an $\bE_\infty$-algebra in $\mJ $-graded spectra that invert morphisms of $\mJ$, where $\mJ$ is the diagram category of Sagave-Schlichtkrull \cite{Sagave2011DiagramSA}, a model for Quillen's localization of the groupoid of finite sets and bijections.